norsk-gjeldsinformasjon/api-docs/docs/reference/consent.md

 ## 5 - Read updates about consents

-**This feature is currently only available in the preprod environment.**

 Updates to consents are available as a feed for customers of the consent service.

 This service can be used to "subscribe" to changes instead of checking the status of each individual consent you have registered.